What is Social Media Anxiety?

 Plot twist: You're not alone, and their lives aren't actually that perfect.
 Welcome to the wild world of social media anxiety, where the pressure is real but the posts?
 Not so much.

-Social Comparison: That thing where you measure yourself against other people's achievements, looks, popularity, or literally anything else (yes, even their aesthetic lunch photos and their dog….yes, their dog.)
+● Social Comparison: That thing where you measure your self-worth against other people's achievements, looks, popularity, or literally anything else.

-FOMO (Fear of Missing Out): That panicky feeling that everyone's doing something awesome without you.
-Maybe they all got matching pajama sets but you didn’t get the memo.
+● FOMO (Fear of Missing Out): That panicky feeling that everyone's doing something awesome without you.

-Here's the thing: a little comparison is normal.
+Here's the thing: A little comparison is normal.
 Humans have been doing it since forever.
-Marie Antoinette did it.
-But when you're comparing your real life (messy room, bad hair days, actual problems) to everyone else's highlight reel (filtered photos, carefully chosen moments, fake smiles), that's when things get messy.
+But when you're comparing your real life to those influencer's highlight reels, that's when things get messy.

 Why Does Social Media Make Us Feel Like This?